|

 At Deep Bottom, Virginia, in mid-August, four

-ments of black soldiers renewed any loss of faith
+regiments of black soldiers renewed any loss of faith

-might have occurred as a result of the crater
+that might have occurred as a result of the crater

 episode.
-In battles around Deep Botto
+In battles around Deep Bottom, the blacks

-fought well and, for once, their
+fought well and, for once, their casualties were

 relatively low.